Reviewed by: Kiley Griffin, R.N.

 Here are the most common scenarios when a nursing cover letter is required:

 - Applying directly to a specific person: Suppose the job posting invites applicants to apply to a particular individual instead of a general application system.
 In that case, it is appropriate to include a cover letter and address it to the individual.
+This is especially important for new grad nurses with less experience.

 - Referral for a position: Don’t skip the cover letter If you apply for work based on another professional or mentor’s recommendation.
 Use the cover letter to explain that someone referred you to the job and specify whom.
 This allows hiring managers to see that someone they value as a trusted professional in the healthcare industry believes you are qualified for a position.